almeynman/intellection.kz/content/startups.md

   image: /assets/startups-bg-main.png
   title: Наши стартапы
   text: >-
-    They waited till midnight; but no change took place among the guards, and it became apparent that thei yielding to sleep could not be counted on.
+    I waited till midnight; but no change took place among the guards, and it became apparent that thei yielding to sleep could not be counted on.
 They waited till midnight; but no change took place among the guards, and it became apparent that their yielding to sleep could not be counted on.